Opinion | What can Democrats do about Clarence Thomas?

 Why?
 In part this resistance is grounded in a recognition of a cold reality: Thomas will probably stay on the court until the day he dies (or at least thereabouts), doing pretty much as he likes, and there isn’t much Democrats can do about it.

-Remember the idea that justices are bound by the law demanding their recusal in cases where their impartiality could be questioned?
+Remember the idea that justices are bound by the law demanding their recusal in cases in which their impartiality could be questioned?
 That’s not exactly true, because there’s no body or agency with authority over the Supreme Court to force compliance with the rules.
-Each justice decides for themselves whether they should recuse in any given case.
+Justices decide for themselves whether they should recuse in any given case.
 Clarence Thomas just won’t, because he almost never recuses himself, and the very fact that Democrats are demanding it makes it less likely that he will.

 Which Democrats know.
-They also know it’s unlikely that an investigation will result in an impeachment, let alone a conviction.
-Many Democrats probably think that ethically speaking Thomas isn’t quite guilty of a felony, and so impeachment may not be warranted; you’d need Republicans to convict him, which would absolutely never happen.
+They also know it’s unlikely that an investigation would result in an impeachment, let alone a conviction.
+Many Democrats probably think that, ethically speaking, Thomas isn’t quite guilty of a felony, and so impeachment might not be warranted; you’d need Republicans to convict him, which would absolutely never happen.

 Those practical considerations will stay most Democrats’ hands.
 But when Republicans are in this kind of position, they don’t care whether the practical goals of such an effort will come to pass.
 For them, raising a stink is an end in itself.